Foods that could be headache and migraine trigger

 Conclusion:

 It seems a bit strange that your diet can cause migraine, but it’s true.
 Some people feel upheavals of headaches after eating some particular food items.
-It’s not too hard to avoid headache and migraine triggers rendered by the diet, as you can take expert guidance and make some lifestyle changes to deal with the condition efficiently.
+It’s not too hard to avoid headaches and migraine triggers caused by the diet, as you can take expert guidance and make some lifestyle changes to deal with the condition efficiently.

 The following two tabs change content below.